 RADON VENTILATION

-Passive, “stack effect” radon ventilation systems are required for all new construction These systems reduce soil gas entry into the buildings by venting the gases to the outdoors and must include the following components.
+Passive, “stack effect” radon ventilation systems are required for all new construction.
+These systems reduce soil gas entry into the buildings by venting the gases to the outdoors and must include the following components.

 Gas Permeable Layer of Aggregate: This layer is placed beneath the slab or flooring system to allow the soil gas to move freely underneath the house and enter an exhaust pipe.
 In many cases, the material used is a 4-inch layer of clean gravel.